gavinmcfarland/askeroo/src/built-ins/README.md

 -   🚀 Zero polling overhead
 -   🎯 Atomic updates with `flushSync`
 -   🔌 Works for any prompt
+-   ✨ Single pattern for all cases
+-   📦 Built on React's `useSyncExternalStore`

 ## Best Practices